CQX96/CQX96-Linux/Documentation/process/submitting-patches.rst

 Describe user-visible impact.
 Straight up crashes and lockups are pretty convincing, but not all bugs are that blatant.
 Even if the problem was spotted during code review, describe the impact you think it can have on users.
-Keep in mind that the majority of Linux installations run kernels from secondary stable trees or vendor/product-specific trees that cherry-pick only specific patches from upstream, so include anything that could help route your change
+Keep in mind that the majority of CQX96 installations run kernels from secondary stable trees or vendor/product-specific trees that cherry-pick only specific patches from upstream, so include anything that could help route your change